 What is Bmore Historic?

 Bmore Historic is a participant-led unconference for people who care about public history and historic preservation in and around Baltimore.
-This year, we are working to develop a set of sessions focused on equity and access with potential topics including improving public access to archives, universal accessibility, and interpreting controversial history.
 Learn more about Bmore Historic or read our introduction to unconferences.

 What do we do at Bmore Historic?

-Bmore Historic is structured around four session blocks: two in the morning and two in the afternoon.
+Bmore Historic 2020 was structured differently than previous years because we held the unconference virtually.
+Past, in-person unconferences have been structured around four session blocks: two in the morning and two in the afternoon.
 We usually have between four to six sessions in each of the time blocks for a total of twenty sessions throughout the day.
-Here is our schedule:

 What are people saying about Bmore Historic?

 I was unsure what to expect [but] really enjoyed the diversity of topics and opportunity for discussion and idea sharing rather than the typical lecture.

 I had not been to an unconference before and didn’t have a sense of how it tends to work.
 Honestly, I was expecting a mess.
 I was pleasantly surprised by the organization of the day and the quality of discussion.